Suunto Vertical 2: AMOLED, Flashlight, and 65-Hour GPS—In-Depth Buyer’s Guide

 Adventurers get Vertical 2 | Athletes get Race 2

 However, there is another side to Suunto: the quality and design aspects appeal to those who want a high-quality, beautiful-to-look-at timepiece that can also be used in sports.
+The aesthetics also stand out well compared to Garmin and Apple – buying one of those brands means your watch will be like those that many others wear.

 Beyond that, the choice within the Suunto ecosystem is easy.
 Vertical 2 is for outdoor adventurers and weekend warriors.
-There is still crossover from the athletic side to the market, where a runner might buy Vertical 2 for the complete button interface and ditch the digital crown on Race 2.
+There is still crossover from the athletic side of the market, where a runner might buy Vertical 2 for the complete button interface and ditch the digital crown on Race 2.
 Conversely, others find the digital crown a great way to interact with maps and might favour Race 2 over Vertical 2.

 • The clear strengths of Vertical 2 are the new LED light, decent GNSS chipset, button interface, impressive battery life, and awesome screen.